smitpi/CTXCloudApi/docs/CTXCloudApi.md

 # CTXCloudApi Module
 ## Description
-Wrapper for Citrix Cloud API.
+Wrapper for Citrix Cloud CVAD API.
+You dont require the installed SDK anymore and manage your clients cloud infrastructure from anywhere.
 Start with Connect-CTXAPI to connect, then run other reports

 ## CTXCloudApi Cmdlets
 ### [Connect-CTXAPI](Connect-CTXAPI.md)